serinamarie/PlanetData.Vision/README.md

 #### Description

 Pulls data from covid/all API and inserts it into the AWS RDS PostgreSQL.
 Triggered once a day by a AWS CloudWatch rule.
 No endpoint provided so as to not to create duplicate records in the database.
+Can take up to 20 mins locally.

 ### Environment Variables